Touch-Base/TouchBaseServer/README.md

 Please note we have a [code of conduct](./code_of_conduct.md).
 Please follow it in all your interactions with the project.

-**This codebase uses Eslint and Prettier to enforce styling.** When you go to commit code, Husky will lint and format your code, failing to commit if there is something that cannot be automatically fixed.

 ### Issue/Bug Request